jengle-dev/Tech-Blog/README.md

 * Search by tags that users can add, like reddit
 * Add a tutorial section
 * Add a way to post a block of code `similar to GitHub` and Slack, since it is a tech blog
+* Add to a user profile: such as profile pic, emoji or avatar option or allow light/dark mode or a color theme picker